dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 Note that it is possible that the input `RDD` may not contain values for some of the vertices in the graph.
 In these cases the `Option` argument is empty and `optOutDeg.getOrElse(0)` returns 0.

-Print the names of the users who liked by the same number of people they like.
+Print the names of the users who were liked by the same number of people they like.

 ```scala
 degreeGraph.vertices.filter {